epfl-ada/ada-2023-project-lasempanadas/datastory.md

 For this exploration, we needed data. *A lot* of data.
 TThe cornerstone of our analysis is the CMU Movie Summary Corpus, encompassing over 42,000 movies, sourced from their Wikipedia pages as of 2012.
 To enhance our analytical capabilities, we also utilized freely available datasets from IMDb.
 The final piece of our data puzzle was the results of a paper that compiled the *personas* of several thousand characters, representing common character stereotypes.

+In the end, this meant that we ended up with around 45'000 actors, with careers spanning from the early 20th century to 2012.

 Together, we will dive into the realms of Hollywood, Bollywood, and beyond, uncovering not just the narratives actors portray on screen, but also the stories of their careers.
 We will explore their rise to fame, their networks, and the evolution of their roles over time!

 # Let's begin our story by understanding the data...